-In most years, up to 110 (five classes) boys and girls will join the College at age 11.
+Each year, typically 140 boys and girls (six classes) will join the College at age 11.
 About 30% of these children will come from maintained primary schools, a further 30% from independent preparatory schools and approximately 40% from St George’s Junior School.
 A large number of schools feed into the College.

 Process for application

-Families are encouraged to have their first introduction to the College by attending one of the Open Mornings in March or September.
-Open Mornings offer prospective families an informal visit to the College where extensive tours with Sixth Formers are offered along with a chance to talk to staff.
+Families are encouraged to have their first introduction to the College by attending one of the Open Mornings in April or September, which offer prospective families an informal visit to the College with tours and a chance to talk to staff.
 The Headmistress makes an address to families at intervals throughout the morning.
 Parents may also wish to request a smaller-group appointment with the Headmistress, usually after the family has first attended an Open Morning; a short tour with younger students can also be arranged at this time.

-When parents feel that St George’s is a strongly possible choice for their son or daughter, they are encouraged to register.
+When parents feel that St George’s is a strong possible choice for their son or daughter, they are encouraged to register online.
 Registration must take place before 30 November when the child is in Year 6.
 Pupils at the Junior School are automatically registered for entry to the College and no action is required.

 The following criteria are used to determine entry:

 - The family are sympathetic to the Christian, Catholic, Josephite ethos of St George’s.

 - Performance in the College’s entrance examination.

 - A positive reference is received from the present school.

 - The family have shown an interest in sending their child to the College as demonstrated by attending an Open Morning, etc.